aviggiano/key-value-db/README.md

 # key-value-db

-This project contains a key-value store that supports CRUD operations over a simple TCP message protocol.
+This project contains a key-value store that supports CRUD operations over a simple TCP-based message protocol.

 ## Dependencies